semanticdata/personal-website/src/content/projects/00-mabuya/index.md

 ## ©️ License

-Source code in this repository is available under the [MIT License](LICENSE).
+Source code in this project is available under the [MIT License](LICENSE).

 [^1]: *Mabuya hispaniolae*'s conservation status is *Critically endangered, possibly extinct*.